akihirao/At_Reseq_sim/README.md

 ## <i>Arabidopsis thaliana</i> genomic resources
 TAIR10 genomic sequences were downloaded from the TAIR FTP site.
+The variants of Col-0 ecotype were download from the 1001 Genomes (https://1001genomes.org).

 ## Flowchart